underscoreio/underscoreio/src/html/_posts/2012-06-16-phantom-types.md

 <p>Here is an example of so-called phantom types and covariance in Scala to improve type safety and correctness.
 The example is a simplified version from a real project.</p>

 <p>I present the example as source code so you can copy into an editor and play with it.
-References for further reading are given at the bottom.</p>
+References for further reading are given at the bottom of the post.</p>

+---

 {% highlight scala %}
 object Phantoms {